-I don't know about you, but on a certain level, hearing Ruck's narration as The Kid makes his way through some ruins of the city, and finds tons of people, turned to statues of ash, brought tears to my eyes.
+- Hearing Rucks' narration as The Kid makes his way through some ruins of the city, and finds tons of people, turned to statues of ash.
 Each one of those people has a name.
 Each and every one had their own life and their own dreams, and you find them all turned to ash, and Rucks remembers them all...

 Rucks: "The Jawson Boys?
 They didn't make it.
 Never got to see what it was like beyond the walls.
 Nordy the bird boy?
 Didn't make it.
 Grady Senior, Grady Junior... didn't make it."

 - Zulf's Theme.
 If the lyrics and minor key weren't enough, consider the context it's played in.
-If you choose to take him with you, the tone of the whole situation suddenly becomes much more optimistic and reinforces the Moment Of Awesome everyone's having.
+If you choose to take him with you, the tone of the whole situation suddenly becomes much more optimistic and reinforces the Moment of Awesome everyone's having.
 Against all odds, despite everything up to this point, he's still getting saved.
 He probably doesn't know about it yet, or believe it, but he's gonna make it.

-Saving Zulf at the Terminals.
+- Saving Zulf at the Terminals.
 The Kid casts aside his weapons and mobility and staggers his way through a corridor of enemies, all in a seemingly futile attempt to save the man who betrayed him.
 The Ura he's been fighting start firing on him, but once they realise what he's doing, their attacks falter out and they move aside to let him through, watching him silently with respect.
 One poison archer ignores the cease fire and is immediately cut down by his superior.